txoof/PaperPi/README.md

 * [HiFiBerry hat](https://www.hifiberry.com/shop/#boards) (*optional*)
   * The HiFiBerry DAC+ PRO and similar boards add high-quality audio output to the Pi so it can act as a display and also work as a LMS client player using squeezelite
   * GPIO 2x20 headers **must be added** to the HiFiBerry HAT to provide an interface for the WaveShare HAT.
-  * HiFiBerry's [DAC+ Bundle](https://www.hifiberry.com/shop/bundles/hifiberry-dac-bundle-4/) with the following configuraiton is a good choice:
+  * HiFiBerry's [DAC+ Bundle](https://www.hifiberry.com/shop/bundles/hifiberry-dac-bundle-4/) with the following configuration is a good choice:
     * DAC+ Pro
     * Acrylic Case for (RCA) AND DIGI+
     * Raspberry Pi 4B 2GB (1GB should be sufficient as well)